arifulbgt4/club/src/content/changelog/change-01.md

 ---
-title: Introducing IssueClub
+title: Introducing Otask
 date: 2023-05-25
 ---

-I have created IssueClub to help developers build and deploy their ideas quickly.
+I have created Otask to help developers build and deploy their ideas quickly.
 I didn't find any template combining all of these together.
-That's why I connected the dots and made IssueClub.
+That's why I connected the dots and made Otask.

 - **[Next.js](https://nextjs.org/)** for Fullstack Development.
 - **[Tailwind CSS](https://tailwindcss.com/)** for Styling.